Men's Floor Hockey

 - in the event of teams being tied for points at the end of the regular season, a comparison of goals for and against will determine placement

-- in the event of a tie at the end of a play-off game, the two teams will go into a 10-minute, running time overtime period; if a tie is still in place at the end of that period, a second 10-minute sudden death period will follow.
-If a tie is still in place a third 10-minute period will follow but each team will play with only three players plus a goalie on the floor.
-Should the tie remain still, the teams will have another 10-minute period but with only two players plus the goalie on the floor.
+- in the event of a tie at the end of a playoff game, the two teams will go into a 10-minute, running time sudden-death overtime period; if a tie is still in place at the end of that period, a second 10-minute sudden death period will follow.
+If a tie is still in place a third 10-minute period will follow, in a 3-on-3 format.
+Should the tie remain still, the teams will have another 10-minute period in a 2-on-2 format.

-- the following minor rule violations result in a stoppage of play with the offending team losing possession
+the following minor rule violations result in a stoppage of play, resulting in a face-off at the nearest face-off circle

 - Hand pass - a player playing the ball with their hand directly to a teammate